Gymnos-AI/Gymnos-Playground/README.md

 ## Run the systems

 To run the camera, run either `run-camera.bat` or `run-camera.sh` according to your environment.
-Make sure to have a virtual environment activated!
+Make sure to have a virtual environment activated and the gymnoscamera package installed!